 Interestingly Tolkien stated that the language of the Rohirrim was consciously modelled on Old English or Anglo-Saxon while that of the Dunlendings was given a distinctly “Celtic” feel.
 The analogies with the history of the island of Britain are all too obvious.
 The Germanic tribes who invaded 5th and 6th century Britain in the aftermath of the collapse of Roman rule in the country (and who eventually amalgamated to become the ancestors of the English) find a ready equivalent in the Rohirrim.
 Similarly the indigenous Celtic peoples of Britain (the ancestors of the Welsh and Cornish on one hand and the Scots on the other) driven from their lands into the so-called “Celtic Fringe” unfortunately correspond to the Dunlendings.

-The analogy can be taken even further if one sees the original, unwelcome rule of the Kingdom of Gondor over the native Dunlendings in a province the Gondorans called Calenardhon, in a similar vein to the rule of the Roman Empire over much of the Celtic peoples of Britain in a province they called Britannia.
-When Gondoran power collapsed and withdrew from the region they settled the Rohirrim as allies in the lands they had vacated placing them over the indigenous “Wild Men”, creating the kingdom of Rohan.
-The antecedents of the English made very similar claims for their right to be in Britain, invitees of the failing Roman Empire rather than hostile alien invaders.
+The analogy can be taken even further if one sees the original unwelcome rule of the Kingdom of Gondor over the native Dunlendings in a province the Gondorans called Calenardhon in a similar vein to the rule of the Roman Empire over much of the Celtic peoples of Britain in a province they called Britannia.
+When Gondoran power collapsed and withdrew from the region they settled the Rohirrim as allies in the lands they had vacated placing them over the indigenous “Wild Men” creating the kingdom of Rohan.
+The antecedents of the English made very similar claims for their right to be in Britain, invitees of the failing Roman Empire rather than alien invaders.

 Is all this coincidence?
 Perhaps.
-But given J.R.R.
-Tolkien’s nature, and his careful use of the mythologies and early histories of Western Europe for ideas, it is unlikely that he was unaware of the obvious analogies here.
-Yet we know that Tolkien sought inspiration for his artificial Elfish tongues in the Welsh language and took some effort to try and capture the look and feel of Welsh in the Sindarin form of Elvish speech.
+However given J.R.R.
+Tolkien’s nature and his careful use of the mythologies and early histories of Western Europe for ideas it is unlikely that he was unaware of the obvious analogies here.
+We know that Tolkien sought inspiration for his artificial Elfish tongues in the Welsh language and took some effort to try and capture the look and feel of Welsh in the Sindarin form of Elvish speech.
 This was coupled with his well known support for the language in contemporary Britain (in one sense he rejected the characterisation of the English as “British”, seeing the Welsh as the true inheritors of the title.
 An extraordinarily generous attitude for someone of his background).
-So it would be unfair to characterise Tolkien as simply an anti-Celtic, English chauvinist.
+So it would be unfair to characterise Tolkien as simply an anti-Celtic English chauvinist.
 Far from it.

 Tolkien – An English Nationalist